infovpcs/odoo18_mcp_project/README.md

 **Important Configuration Notes**:
 - Replace `/full/path/to/your/python` with the actual full path to your Python executable.
 You can find this by running `which python3` in your terminal.
 For example, if you're using a virtual environment, it might be something like `/Users/username/workspace/odoo18_mcp_project/.venv/bin/python3`.
 - Replace `your_gemini_api_key_here` with your actual Google Gemini API key if you want to use the Odoo Code Agent with Gemini integration.
+- Replace `your_brave_api_key_here` with your actual Brave Search API key if you want to use the online search functionality in the enhanced RAG tool.
+You can obtain a Brave Search API key from the [Brave Search Developer Portal](https://brave.com/search/api/).
 - Make sure the path to `mcp_server.py` is correct for your installation.

 #### Verifying the Installation